xMartin/php-introduction/09_more_on_functions.md

 */
 ```

 Here we use the [`usort()`](http://php.net/manual/en/function.usort.php) function that uses a custom function to compare values of an array in order to sort them.
-We then use an anonymous function that extracts the llast names from the two arguments and passes them to [`strcmp()`](http://php.net/manual/en/function.strcmp.php), returning the result.
+We then use an anonymous function that extracts the last names from the two arguments and passes them to [`strcmp()`](http://php.net/manual/en/function.strcmp.php), returning the result.

-Anonymous functions are a good way to inject bahaviour and logic into other functions or objects from the outside.
+Anonymous functions are a good way to inject behaviour and logic into other functions or objects from the outside.

 ## Closures

 PHP's anonymous functions have another feature.
 They can behave as closures.
-A closure is a function that has access to the scope in which is was originally definef while normal functions can only access their own arguments and variables that were created inside the function.
+A closure is a function that has access to the scope in which is was originally defined while normal functions can only access their own arguments and variables that were created inside the function.

 ```php